- Garden snakes, also called garter snakes, inhabit a wide variety of habitats throughout North America and parts of Mexico.

 - While garden snakes can be beneficial to yards and gardens, there are several ways to deter them from hanging around.

-The common garden snake measures 22 to 54 inches long, including the tail.
+The common garter snake measures 22 to 54 inches long, including the tail.
 Its base can be black, brown, or green, and its stripes are yellow.
 Other garden snakes can have different color patterns, including olive, orange, or red.

 Are Garden Snakes Dangerous?